Krazy Kat: Fantagraphics Books

 Starting from 2019, Fantagraphics began to publish a new collection of Krazy Kat Sundays.
-The George Herriman Library: Krazy & Ignatz, a series of deluxe hardcovers, whose format is much wider than the one of the previous paperbacks, collects 3 years worth of Sundays per volume.
-The bonus material, while largely similar to the one of the previous collection, presents some differences, though, such as new essays and images.
-Michael Catron and Bill Blackbeard are the series editors, Keeli McCarthy the cover and interior designer.
+The George Herriman Library: Krazy & Ignatz, a series of deluxe hardcovers, whose format is much wider than those of the previous paperbacks, collects 3 years worth of Sundays per volume.
+The bonus material, while largely similar to the previous collections, presents some differences, though, such as new essays and images.
+Michael Catron and Bill Blackbeard are the series editors, while Keeli McCarthy is the cover and interior designer.